 But we’re getting ahead of ourselves.
 Let’s take a closer look at EC 261 and how it applies.

 Formally known as Regulation (EC) No 261/2004, EC 261 is a regulation adopted by the European Parliament on Feb.
 11, 2004.
-It establishes common rules on compensation and assistance to passengers in the event of denied boarding and on cancellation or long flight delays.
+It establishes common rules on compensation and assistance to passengers in the event of denied boarding or cancellation or long flight delays.
 The definition of “long delay” depends on the distance to be flown.
+Here’s my guide on denied boarding compensation.

 For the full text of EC 261, see the European Parliament website.